fossxo/fossxo-gdd/source/glossary.rst

         Term used when a game of tic-tac-toe ends in a draw where there is no winner.

     component
-        A component contains the data for one aspect of a game object.
+        In an :term:`entity component system` architecture, a component contains the data for one aspect of a game object.
 Component examples include color, position, or mark type.

     ECS
         Acronym for :term:`entity component system`.

     entity
-        An entity represents a single object in the game.
+        In an :term:`entity component system` architecture, an entity represents a single object in the game.
 Entities by themselves do not store data, instead they identify the collection of :term:`components <component>` belonging to the object.
 Entity examples include the marks on the board or an AI player.

     entity component system
         An architecture pattern often used in game engines where